 2. Why did you choose Amsterdam to start and grow your business?

 Our ties with Amsterdam are solid.
 We come from the ACE incubator (Amsterdam Centre for Entrepreneurship), and I completed my MSc at the University of Amsterdam.
 Amsterdam has such a vibrant, innovative startup community.
 Through this vital community, we met so many inspiring entrepreneurs, mentors, coaches and other stakeholders that make the Amsterdam startup ecosystem so great.
 Many of our clients are from the Amsterdam region, and they constantly spread the word within their community, so we keep growing our base in Amsterdam!
-I’m also part of the WE RISE class of 2021, an initiative by the municipality of Amsterdam for 20 female future role models.
+I’m also part of the EQUALS class of 2021, an initiative by the municipality of Amsterdam for 20 female future role models.

 3. What’s the most valuable piece of advice you’ve been given?

 To never walk alone.
 Collaboration is key, and it’s vital to build a strong team of people that you can trust and who feel the same sense of purpose in their work.
 We have an extended team of mentors and advisors, which is an incredible source of knowledge that we can readily tap into.
 Our High-Flyers (student freelancers) are also part of the extended Minite team, and together we form the core of Minite: a strong, warm community where we all work together and learn from each other.
 I always surround myself with people I look up to because they inspire me to be better every day.